 Dividends distributed by the Malaysian subsidiary to the Singapore Holding is not subjected to withholding tax in Malaysia.
-However, Malaysia does levy a dividend distribution tax at 10%.

 If qualifying conditions are met, the dividends received from the Malaysian Subsidiary can be exempted from tax under Singapore’s foreign-sourced income exemption scheme.
-This exemption apply only when the headline corporate tax rate in the foreign country from which the income (which is Malaysia in this case) is received is at least 15%, and the income had already been subjected to tax in that particular country.
+This exemption applies only when the headline corporate tax rate in the foreign country from which the income (which is Malaysia in this case) is received is at least 15%, and the income had already been subjected to tax in that particular country.

 Taxation on Interest Income